Convexity in partial cubes: the hull number: NP-completeness of hull number in partial cubes

 \section{NP-completeness of hull number in partial cubes}

 The section is devoted to the proof of the following result:

 \begin{theorem} Given a partial cube $G$ and an integer $k$ it is NP-complete to decide whether $\h{G}\leq k$. \end{theorem} \begin{proof} Computing the convex hull of a set of vertices is doable in polynomial-time in general graphs, see e.g.~\cite{Dou-09}, i.e., the problem is in NP.
-To prove the NP-completeness, we exhibit a reduction from the following problem, known to be NP-complete~\cite{Gar-79}:
+To prove the NP-completeness, we exhibit a reduction from the problem SAT-AM3 described below and known to be NP-complete~\cite{Gar-79}.
+Let us first recall some logical terminology.
+Any Boolean variable $x$ can produce two literals: either non-negated and denoted $x$ (with a slight abuse of notation) or negated and denoted $\bar x$.